LaotechLabs/internship_challenges/data_engineering/README.md

 ```
 Hint: Its not necessary to use all of the above datasets in the tasks below.
 Figuring out what various fields in
- data mean and the relevance of datasets for problem at hand are necessary skills any data enginner
+ data mean and the relevance of datasets for problem at hand are necessary skills for any data enginner
   ```

 ## Tasks